Motion-o: Trajectory-Grounded Video Reasoning: Experimental Results

-\paragraph{Training Data.} \paragraph{V-STAR (Table~\ref{tab:vstar}).} Open-o3 + MCoT achieves 36.6 mAM and 50.5 mLGM, improving over Open-o3 Video by +2.9 / +3.9 points.
+\paragraph{Quantitative Analysis.} As reported in Table~\ref{tab:vstar} on the \textbf{V-STAR} benchmark, Open-o3 + MCoT achieves 36.6 mAM and 50.5 mLGM, improving over Open-o3 Video by +2.9 / +3.9 points.
 The gains are broad: What accuracy rises from 61.0 to 64.1, temporal grounding improves on both chains (Chain1: 24.5 $\rightarrow$ 27.3, Chain2: 24.0 $\rightarrow$ 26.8), and spatial grounding improves substantially (Chain1: 25.4 $\rightarrow$ 33.6, Chain2: 6.0 $\rightarrow$ 38.1), surpassing even the specialist Sa2VA-8B model on Where.
 Motion-o, trained from scratch on Qwen2.5-VL-7B, reaches 35.5 mAM, already surpassing Open-o3 Video and all open-source baselines.
-Removing $r_{\text{ground}}$ reduces mAM by 0.5 for Motion-o and 1.4 for Open-o3 + MCoT, with the largest drops on spatial grounding, confirming that dual-chain verification is critical for visually grounded motion descriptions. \resultstable \paragraph{General Benchmarks (Table~\ref{tab:main_results}).} Open-o3 + MCoT reaches 69.7 on VideoMME Overall and 41.5 on WorldSense, improving over Open-o3 Video by +6.1 and +4.0 points respectively while narrowing the gap with GPT-4o.
-Motion-o similarly improves over Qwen2.5-VL-7B across all metrics (+5.1 VideoMME, +3.1 WorldSense).
-These results confirm that explicit trajectory reasoning complements general video understanding rather than competing with it.
+Removing $r_{\text{ground}}$ reduces mAM by 0.5 for Motion-o and 1.4 for Open-o3 + MCoT, with the largest drops on spatial grounding, confirming that dual-chain verification is critical for visually grounded motion descriptions.
+Beyond answer-level benchmark accuracy, we also evaluate whether the generated \texttt{<motion/>} tags match the ground truth, trajectory-derived labels in our augmented dataset (results in Appendix~\ref{sec:supp_motion_acc} and Table \ref{tab:motion_accuracy}).
+Motion-o produces tags that are aligned with the ground truth tracks, and removing the visual grounding reward reduces this alignment.
+This supports our claim that MCoT is not only a readable reasoning format, but also a measurable intermediate representation tied to trajectory evidence.